-Towards the Fear: An Exploration of Bullying, Social Combat, and Aggression is an ethnodrama created in collaboration with NYU students in Drama Therapy and Educational Theatre and performed at the Provincetown Playhouse in April 2014.
+Towards the Fear: An Exploration of Bullying, Social Combat, and Aggression is verbatim documentary theatre project created in collaboration with NYU students in Drama Therapy and Educational Theatre and performed at the Provincetown Playhouse in April 2014.

 C R E D I T S: